Jottadevs/commitlint-template/readme.md

 }
 ```

-Then simply run:
+Then run:

 ```bash
 npm install --prefix commitlint-template
 ```

-and Husky will automatically be activated 🎉
+and Husky will be activated automatically 🎉